sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/0-PreMeeting.md

 **Project Jupyter**

 Jupyter is an open-source, non-profit project to support interactive data science and scientific computing.
-Jupyter is language agnostic, and supports ~130 different scinetific programing language kernels.
+Jupyter is language agnostic with support for >130 different scinetific programing language kernels.
 This workshop will use the following two applications from the Jupyter software stack:
-  1. JupyterHub: A software to serve JupyterLab to multiple users (this is how we will launch an instance of JupyterLab).
+  1. JupyterHub: A software to serve JupyterLab to multiple users (this is how we will launch an instance of JupyterLab on Ceres without having to to SSH into the cluster).
 Documention at: [https://jupyterhub.readthedocs.io/en/stable/](https://jupyterhub.readthedocs.io/en/stable/)
   2. JupyterLab: A web-based interactive development environment.
 Documentation at: [https://jupyterlab.readthedocs.io/en/stable/](https://jupyterlab.readthedocs.io/en/stable/)

 **Slurm**